nls1729/acme-code/activities-config/README.txt

 2019-03-16 Thanks to rockon999 for his merge request that fixed Gnome Shell 3.32 issues.

+2019-03-20 Changes for GS3.32 are not compatible with earlier versions.
+Changing
+           metadata.json to reflect only version 3.32.

 ...

 zip file: Sat Mar 16 15:57:30 EDT 2019 baf8ccb69b5a0719f7cd1272fe2e4df1f6c23f05